 Are they worth it?
 It all looks very good on TV when they flip houses in 1-2 months and make a very nice profit on the sale.
 Have you wondered how they really do it?

 Real Estate Anecdote 1

 For over 15 years, I worked with a contractor for all my rental income investment properties.
-He showed up to my house so happy, unannounced, because he wanted to share his great news.
-His business was in the uprise.
+He showed up at my house so happy and unannounced because he wanted to share his great news.
+His business was on the rise.
 This was a direct result of the work he did for a flip-homes TV show.
-His name was everywhere with the local people and he could not keep up.
-I asked him about his experience with the show and his feedback was that the guys running the show know little about real estate construction and that they are primarily TV show people.
-When asked how it was financially working for them, he proceeded to tell me that his payment was drastically undercut in exchange for the advertising exposure.
-He also claimed that the crew took longer than they show on TV reports but in order to meet reasonable deadlines he had to hire extra help which cut into any profit he projected.
-This validated my belief that these flip real estate TV shows are in many cases not 100% transparent.
-In one show, I could not understand how a flip-homes TV show completed a house upgrade for a brand new kitchen, new patio, new sheetrock, painting and new floor for just $12,000.
-It is unreal unless the contractor was doing it at a loss.
-Note: feel free to call the same TV contractor and get an estimate for a similar job and see if you are able to get the same price.
-Those numbers are impossible to get as I know I spent $35,000 doing just a kitchen renovation of similar size.
-This is not including all the extras that go with it.
+His name was everywhere with local people and he couldn't keep up.
+I asked him about his experience with the show and his feedback was that the guys running the show know little about real estate construction and that they are primarily TV people.
+When asked how it was financially working for them, he proceeded to tell me that his payment was drastically undercut in exchange for advertising exposure.
+He also claimed that the crew took longer than they show on TV reports but in order to meet reasonable deadlines, he had to hire extra help which cut into any profit he projected.
+This validated my belief that these flip real estate TV shows are often not 100% transparent.
+In one show, I couldn't understand how a flip-homes TV show completed a house upgrade for a brand new kitchen, new patio, new drywall, painting, and new floor for just $12,000.
+It's unrealistic unless the contractor was doing it at a loss.

 Real Estate Anecdote 2